 Improved operational indicators in most key sectors of business and substantial capital gains from disposal of investment by some group companies were contributors to this performance.

-According to interim financial statements filed with the Colombo Stock Exchange, the Blue chip conglomerate’s profit after tax of Rs 3.1 billion for the six months reflects a growth of 3.6 times over that of the corresponding period of 2010-11.
+According to interim financial statements filed with the Colombo Stock Exchange, the Blue chip conglomerate in Sri Lanka’s profit after tax of Rs 3.1 billion for the six months reflects a growth of 3.6 times over that of the corresponding period of 2010-11.

 Profit attributable to equity holders of the company quadrupled from Rs 502.4 million for the first half of 2010-11 to Rs 2 billion for the six months reviewed.

 Group turnover increased by 25 per cent to Rs 31 billion.